aardpro/mcp-seedream/README.md

 ### Option 3: Windows with Unicode Support

-For Windows systems, to ensure proper functionality:
+For Windows systems, to ensure proper functionality, use the `environment` field (or `env` depending on your MCP client implementation) in your MCP configuration:

 ```json
 {